 Once a kalanchoe blossfeldiana has finished flowering, people start to encounter problems.
 You see, when the bloom ends, your plant enters a rest period.
 It may not look as full and lush as it does when in flower.
 Many people report their plants look like they’re dying back.

-It’s essential to prune back your plant once it’s done with flowering to ensure future growth.
+It’s essential to prune back your plant once it’s done flowering to ensure future growth.
 This also makes it easier for the plant to survive its rest period.
 The visual “dying back” is the plant’s way of eliminating excess foliage so it can relax.
 Pruning will simulate that.

 Another problem people often encounter is that their plants don’t flower.
 There’s a very specific set of circumstances that the plants receive in the wild.
 To force flowering, you’ll need to simulate those very closely!